 PvE Grinding

 As far as Ashes of Creation fastest ways to level up go, grinding mobs is the most consistent way to earn XP at every stage of progression.
-It’s especially effective because most mob types respawn quickly, offer predictable glint drops, and are ideal for solo farming when you know where to go.
+When you stop finding new quests (which happens faster than you think), the only other viable alternative is start farming mobs.

 Why it works: